Hoping for the best while preparing for the worst in the face of uncertainty: a new type of incomplete preferences: Introduction

-Furthermore, in order to account for typical situations in which agents \textit{have to} choose between two options, even if they lack conviction to express a clear preference between them in the first place, we study the completion of hope-and-prepare preferences.\footnote{From a theoretical point of view, studying a completion of an incomplete preference relation enables to use standard mathematical tools, for example for utility maximization and welfare analysis.} We demonstrate that the \textit{invariant biseparable complete extension} of a hope-and-prepare preference admits an \textit{asymmetric\footnote{``Asymmetric" refers to the fact that best and worst cases may be taken on different sets of scenarios.} $\alpha$-maxmin expected utility} ($\alpha$-MEU) representation ---and a standard $\alpha$-maxmin representation if the hope-and-prepare preference is concordant.
-Notably, the asymmetric $\alpha$-MEU retains much of the tractability of the standard $\alpha$-MEU ---which is beneficial for applications--- while remaining flexible enough to accommodate mixed ambiguity attitudes (\cite{CE2022}).\footnote{Specifically, it captures ambiguity-averse behavior for \textit{large/moderate-likelihood} events, ambiguity-seeking behavior for \textit{small-likelihood} events, and \textit{source-dependent} ambiguity attitudes (\cite{CE2022}).} Importantly, in the representation we obtain, \textit{the weight $\alpha$ does not depend on the considered acts, and is unique whenever the extended hope-and-prepare preference is incomplete. }
+Furthermore, in order to account for typical situations in which agents \textit{have to} choose between two options, even if they lack conviction to express a clear preference between them in the first place, we study the completion of hope-and-prepare preferences.\footnote{From a theoretical point of view, studying a completion of an incomplete preference relation enables to use standard mathematical tools, for example for utility maximization and welfare analysis.} We demonstrate that the \textit{invariant biseparable complete extension} of a hope-and-prepare preference admits an \textit{asymmetric\footnote{``Asymmetric'' refers to the fact that best and worst cases may be taken on different sets of scenarios.} $\alpha$-maxmin expected utility} ($\alpha$-MEU) representation---and a standard $\alpha$-maxmin representation if the hope-and-prepare preference is concordant.
+Notably, the asymmetric $\alpha$-MEU retains much of the tractability of the standard $\alpha$-MEU---which is beneficial for applications---while remaining flexible enough to accommodate mixed ambiguity attitudes \citep{CE2022}.\footnote{Specifically, it captures ambiguity-averse behavior for \textit{large/moderate-likelihood} events, ambiguity-seeking behavior for \textit{small-likelihood} events, and \textit{source-dependent} ambiguity attitudes \citep{CE2022}.} Importantly, in the representation we obtain, \textit{the weight $\alpha$ does not depend on the considered acts, and is unique whenever the extended hope-and-prepare preference is incomplete.} Conversely, given a standard $\alpha$-MEU preference with fixed $\alpha$, we can recover the hope-and-prepare preference whose complete extension is this $\alpha$-MEU preference relation.

 Finally, answering two natural questions of comparative statics that emerge from the proposition of a new type of incomplete preference under ambiguity, we compare the degree of incompleteness of our criterion to that of Bewley preferences (\cite{B2002}) and of twofold preferences (\cite{E2022}), and we provide a way to compare the ambiguity attitudes of two hope-and-prepare preferences.